bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 everything on UNIX is a file

-types of sockets - DARPA internet sockets
+types of sockets - DARPA internet sockets , CCITT X.25 addresses

+types of internet sockets